This document describes how to monitor CPU usage on Catalyst 9800 Wireless LAN Controllers and it covers several configuration recommendations.

 default-site-tag SITE TAG 1 NA 2

-Another example, for a more loaded controller, showing normal CPU utilization:
+Another example is for a more loaded controller, showing normal CPU utilization:

 In short, you can summarize the different options in:

-This 500 AP threshold, s to mark when it is effective to apply the load balancing mechanism, as it groups APs in blocks of 100 units by default.
+This 500 AP threshold, is to mark when it is effective to apply the load balancing mechanism, as it groups APs in blocks of 100 units by default.

-There are scenarios where you want to do a more advanced AP balancing, and it is desirable to have granular control on how APs are spread across CPUs, for example, very high-density scenarios where the key load metric is client count versus just purely focusing on the number of APs present in the system.
+There are scenarios where you can apply advanced AP balancing, and it is desirable to have granular control on how APs are spread across CPUs.
+For example, very high-density scenarios where the key load metric is client count versus focusing on the number of APs present in the system.

-A good example of this situation is large events: a building could be hosting thousands of clients, over several hundred APs, and you would need to split the load across as many CPUs as possible but optimise roaming at the same time.
-So, you don’t roam across WNCD unless it is needed.
-You want to prevent “salt & pepper” situations where multiple APs in different WNCDs/site tags are intermixed in the same physical location.
+A good example of this situation is large events where a building can host thousands of clients over several hundred APs, and you need to split the load across as many CPUs as possible, but optimize roaming at the same time.
+You do not roam across WNCD unless it is needed.
+You want to prevent situations where multiple APs in different WNCDs/site tags are intermixed in the same physical location.

-to WNCD.
-Here each color would represent a WNCD/CPU.
-You can also set the RSSI filter to -85, to avoid low signal connections, that are also filtered by the RRM algorithm in the controller.
+This allows you to view the AP/WNCD distribution, just set the View Type to WNCD.
+Each color represents a WNCD/CPU and you can set the RSSI filter to -85 to avoid low signal connections.
+These are also filtered by the RRM algorithm in the controller.

-It is important to remember the concept of Cisco IOS-XE architecture and keep in mind that there are two main “views” of CPU usage.
-One comes from historical Cisco IOS support, and the main one, with a holistic view of the CPU across all processes and cores.
+It is important to remember the concept of Cisco IOS XE architecture and keep in mind there are two main views of CPU usage.
+One comes from historical Cisco IOS support, and the main one with a holistic view of the CPU across all processes and cores.

 9800cl-1#show processes cpu platform sorted